Mantelijo/bmol2D/README.md

 # Secondary structures

-RNR secondary structures information generation currently uses [Forgi Library v1.0](https://github.com/ViennaRNA/forgi/tree/v1.0) and requires globally available [MC-Annotate](https://github.com/major-lab/MC-Annotate) executable with python3.
+RNA secondary structures information generation currently uses [Forgi Library v1.0](https://github.com/ViennaRNA/forgi/tree/v1.0) and requires globally available [MC-Annotate](https://github.com/major-lab/MC-Annotate) executable with python3.
 Make sure you have these dependencies installed on your system.
 To start the secondary structure generator, run the